tuplejump/stargate-core/docs/source/install.rst

 Installation
 =============

-Stargate-core is currently tested on Cassandra 2.0.7,8,9.
+Stargate-core is currently tested on Cassandra 2.1.10, 2.1.11
-Stargate-search is still in the works and will be accessible soon.

 Install from binaries